Skip to main content

 • Right to know what personal information is sold or shared and to whom.

-• Right to opt-out of sale or sharing of personal information
+• Right to opt-out of sale of personal information

-• Right to limit the use and disclosure of sensitive personal data
+• Right to limit the use and disclosure of Sensitive Personal Information

 • Right of no retaliation following opt-out or exercise of other rights